 5. Place the dough into a mixing bowl or a stand mixer fitted with a paddle attachment and let it cool down for 10 minutes.
 Then, add one egg and mix until fully incorporated.
 Repeat with the rest of the eggs.

-6. Split the dough between two spring forms and spread unevenly.
+6. Split the dough between two spring forms and spread it unevenly.

 7. Bake for 25-30 minutes, or until reaching a deep golden-brown color on top.
 Cool down on the cooling rack completely before assembling our Polish cake.